Laufey and Kratos together in a God of War story scene

 Is God of War Laufey set after Ragnarok?

-Not exactly.
-Faye’s side begins at the funeral that opens God of War (2018), while Ragnarok and Valhalla sit later in Kratos and Atreus’ chronology.
+Not as a clean post-Ragnarok sequel.
+Laufey starts from the funeral turning point, while Ragnarok and Valhalla sit later in Kratos and Atreus' chronology.

-Official story material says the natural flow of magic has been disrupted, making the Everywhen harder to leave and turning Faye’s search for a way home into a central part of the plot.
+Official story material says the natural flow of magic has been disrupted, making the Everywhen harder to leave and turning her search for a way home into a major goal.

 Previous games